 Parts of the boulevard are first a pedestrian shopping area until it becomes more of a residential area with few local shops after the Parque Fe de Valle.

-The district of Central Havana where the second part of San Rafael runs through is very similar to Old Havana in its formation, but this area has a less grandiose feel.
+Central Havana district where the second part of San Rafael runs through is very similar to Old Havana in its formation, but this area has a less grandiose feel.

 The buildings do not have the same level of detail and lack all the historic spaces and art you find in Old Havana.